Three-Dimensional Simulation of the University of Hawai`i FEL Oscillator with Cavity Desynchronization: Desynchronization Simulation

 \section{Desynchronization Simulation}

 As discussed in Sec.~\ref{sec:intro}, cavity desynchronization is introduced to mitigate the laser lethargy effect in FEL oscillators.
 We define the desynchronization value, $d=2\Delta L/S$, where $S = N_u \lambda_r$ is the slippage length, and $\Delta L$ is illustrated in Fig.~\ref{fig:schematics}.
-In our simulation, we implement this by shifting the radiation filed in \texttt{GINGER-3D} by $2\Delta L$ during the free-space propagation before re-injection into the undulator.
-We scan a range of desynchronization values and identify the optimal configurations based on peak power and pulse energy (see Fig.~\ref{fig:profiles_2ps}(a)).
-Figure~\ref{fig:profiles_2ps}(b) shows the radiation pulse profiles after 400 passes for several desynchronization values.
-The overall effect of desynchronization, or cavity shortening, is clearly illustrated by the radiation pulse slipping more and more towards the head of the electron bunch as seen in Figure~\ref{fig:profiles_2ps}(b).
-At the optimal desynchronization based on peak power, $d=0.005$, the peak power is enhanced by more than a factor of five compared to the perfectly synchronized case ($d = 0$).
-This optimal value, corresponding to about 0.1$\lambda_r$ is consistent with theoretical predictions~\cite{kim1991stability} and experimental results~\cite{bakker1993dynamic}.
-This enhancement results from improved temporal overlap between the radiation pulse and electron bunch throughout the amplification process.
-These optimal desynchronization values of $d=0.005$ based on peak power and $d=0.01$ based on pulse energy correspond to a movement of the downstream cavity mirror on the order of 0.4-0.8~$\mu$m, which is achievable in experiments using piezo-driven translation stages.
+In our simulation, we implement this by shifting the radiation field in \texttt{GINGER-3D} by $2\Delta L$ during the free-space propagation before re-injection into the undulator.
+We scan a range of desynchronization values corresponding to round-trip shortening from a fraction of the radiation wavelength to several radiation wavelengths.
+For each $d$ value, we repeat the simulation five times with different shot-noise seeds, and the results are shown in Fig.~\ref{fig:profiles_2ps}(a).

-As shown in Fig.~\ref{fig:profiles_2ps}(b), while the pulse profile in the perfectly synchronized case resembles a smooth Gaussian, the optimal desynchronization leads to the formation of a sharp leading peak followed by a trailing peak.
-Multiple peaks are generated because the leading radiation peak slips ahead of the electron bunch while the interaction of the remaining electrons with the radiation field evolves into a trailing peak, consistent with the soliton-like superradiance~\cite{franz2024terawatt} or spiking behavior~\cite{warren1986spiking, richman1989first} previously reported in highly saturated FELs.
-This behavior is the most prominent for larger desynchronization as seen in the $d=0.01$ curve in Fig.~\ref{fig:profiles_2ps}(b) where three peaks are formed.